 There’s a reason for this, too.
 According to Google’s research, users prefer simple and familiar designs—and they will judge a website in less than the blink of an eye.

 This post covers some of the web design basics that will take the mystery out of building your own site.
-If you want to dive deeper, there are many more techniques and ideas you can use, but these provide a good place to start.
+If you want to dive deeper, there are many more tips for DIY websites, but these provide a good place to start.

 What are the three basic principles of website design?